SchnuBby2205/ArchLinux/README.md

   - pacman -Ss -> Search Package
   - Alacritty is a good Terminal
     - Then we need a compositor and a wallpaper programm
-    - compton as compositor and nitrogen as wallpaper
+    - compton/picom(on Arch) as compositor and nitrogen as wallpaper